Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Just because you’ve designed your map doesn’t mean your work is done.
 This is the most critical part of the process: analyzing the results.

-How many people click on your website but then close out before making a purchase?
+How many people click on your website but close out before purchasing?
 How can you better support customers?
 These are some of the questions you should answer with your finished map.

 Analyzing the results will show you where customer needs aren’t being met.
 This way, you can ensure that you’re providing a valuable experience and making it clear that people can find solutions to their problems with your company’s help.